September 07, 2007

 Seeding Is Believing

 I have recently been accused, by one of my colleagues, of writing overly long blog entries.
-At first I got a bit defensive, but then I realized how right he was.
+At first I got defensive, but then I realized how right he was.
 And so, it is with great respect to the blogospheric code of brevity, that I ask you all to contemplate one, simple, non-hyperlinked question today: Where do you find the seeds to grow seedless watermelons?

 Comments